And anyone not found written in the Book of Life was cast into the lake of fire."

 Let's answer that question with another question.
 Does Heaven really exist?
 Both Heaven and Hell have the same foundation God's Word.
 In fact, there are more statements in the Bible about Hell than there are about Heaven.
 So, if Hell is a fable, then so is Heaven.

 Very simply, He created Hell for Satan and the demons.
 Jesus said in Matthew 25:41 that Hell was "prepared for the devil and His angels;" and 2 Peter 2:4 says that God cast the demons "down to hell and delivered them into chains of darkness to be reserved for judgment..."

 Let's go back and read Matthew 25:41 again: "Then He will also say to those on the left hand, 'Depart from Me, you cursed, into the everlasting fire, prepared for the devil and His angels.'"
 Psalm 9:17 says: "The wicked shall be turned into hell, and all the nations that forget God."

 Are you saying I'm wicked and deserve to be condemned?

 No. I'm not saying anything one way or the other.
 But, here's what the Bible says about us.

+I think that's enough to make my point.
 Regardless of whether you think you fit into that list or not, the fact is that from God's perfectly holy, perspective and apart from being covered by Christ's righteousness you do!
-(And so do I!)
+And so do I!